TIBHannover/MM-FakeNews-Detection/README.md

 ## Contributing

 >📋  Our dataset is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-The associated codes are licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).